• Skip to primary navigation

 • Make a Gift

-• The Ashland Community Hospital Foundation is an independent 501(c)(3) nonprofit corporation with its own board of directors.
+• The Ashland Community Health Foundation is an independent 501(c)(3) nonprofit corporation with its own board of directors.
 Tax identification number: 93-0691238.
-Ashland Community Hospital Foundation is not affiliated with Asante or Asante Ashland Community Hospital.